 HDCVI can transmit data over 500 meters through the coaxial cable infrastructure, based on the specific type of cable used.
 For transmitting under 500m, you can use a 75-3 or 75-5 cable and for transmitting data over 500m, use only a 75-5 cable.

 HDCVI cameras are available in two different resolution types; 1.3 megapixels (720p) and 2 megapixels (1080p).
 Even at the lowest possible resolution, 1.3 megapixels still produce a much higher video quality than analog CCTV video surveillance.
 If you want to upgrade from your analog system, the HDCVI resolution will always be much more crisp and clear.

 HDCVI Camera Types

-These are the camera types that connect to DVR:
+These are the camera types that connect to the DVR:

-- Bullet Cameras: Bullet cameras are the suitable solution to monitor certain areas, such as a hallway, one room or a gate.
+- Bullet Cameras: Bullet cameras are a suitable solution to monitor certain areas, such as a hallway, one room, or a gate.
 They allow people to be aware that they’re being recorded.

 Straightline Communications video security equipment products are all designed with the latest, most reliable technology to ensure our client’s protection.
 For our CCTV security camera services in New Jersey, visit https://slcnj.com/